openedx/edx-documentation/en_us/data/source/internal_data_formats/ora2_data.rst

 The schema includes a number of tables, and the ORA system offers a range of uses.
 As a result, the data can be complex.
-EdX recommends that you set up a course on a Devstack instance so that you can create assessments and test the possible learner interactions.
+EdX recommends that you set up a course on a devstack instance so that you can create assessments and test the possible learner interactions.

 * For more information about how course teams can set up open response